 Sarah's research interests include the cognitive and attentional mechanisms of trauma and their relations to dissociative processes, risk-perception, repeated traumatization, and autonomic and affective responding.
 Currently, she is working on a study examining the intersection between attentional biases to threat cues, lifetime trauma history and physiological indicators of arousal and inhibition.
 She is also working on a project involving autobiographical trauma narratives in collaboration with Stephanie Shiffler at the University of Georgia and the Psychoanalysis lab at the Goethe University in Frankfurt.
 Sarah is also assisting in fMRI data collection for an NIMH-funded R01 study headed by Drs.
 Wendy D’Andrea and Greg Siegle, investigating blunted affective responding across clinical diagnoses.
 Sarah is the recipient of the Prize Fellowship for the New School for Social Research.

-Erin is a first year doctoral student.
+Erin is a third year doctoral student.
 Her research focuses on psychophysiology of dissociation and effective clinical intervention strategies for managing dissociative symptoms in individuals with complex trauma.
 She is particularly interested in exploring mindfulness-based interventions and their impact on dissociation, anxiety, and physiology in a clinical undergraduate sample.
 She is also interested in exploring both the underlying neurological mechanisms as well as the interpersonal deficits and benefits of dissociation as a coping strategy through measures of social cognition, visual perception, and self-esteem.
 She has experience working in an inpatient setting on a Trauma Disorder's Unit specializing in the treatment of dissociative disorders.
 She currently serves as the laboratory manager for the Trauma and Affective Psychophysiology Lab.
 She is the recipient of the Prize Fellowship for the New School for Social Research.

 [ CV ]